 BOEC estimated the actual alert went out to many neighbors at least two hours after the shooting happened.

-Portland’s Director of Emergency Management Carmen Menlo said the reverse 911 system is provided by First Call, which is based in Louisiana.
+Portland’s Director of Emergency Management Carmen Menlo said the emergency notification system is provided by First Call, which is based in Louisiana.

 The system costs $83,000 per year.